BAREFOOT NAVTEX RECEIVER BY...

 500 kHz oscillator

 A 8 MHz crystal and a 74HC(T)4060 oscillator-divider, very simple and reliable.
 If possible, take an HC type and not an HCT type.
 An HC type has a larger supply voltage range.
 Choose the value of Ra so that the supply voltage at pin A is 5 volt.
-For my version, Ra is 3900 ohm.
+For this version, Ra is 3900 ohm.
 But you can also buy small 500 kHz crystal oscillator blocks on the internet for a few euro's!

 Low impedance eliminator, a very strange component!